suzannepk/mpi_parallel/README.md

 ```

-Things to note:
+## Note on Serial and Parallel Execution

-- This runs the loop in serial, one iteration after the other, but the values computeed in different iterations of the loop do not depend on each other.
-So, there is an easy opportunity to execute the elements of the loop in parallel on different processors.
+- The loop above runs in **serial**, one iteration after the other.
+- However, the values computed in different iterations of the loop do **not depend on each other**.
+- This creates an easy opportunity to execute the iterations of the loop **in parallel on different processors**.

--
+---

+## Memory Allocation in C

-  - C code allocates memory in two main ways: the stack and the heap.
-These are not physical locations in memory, but rather two different ways the C compiler and runtime manage memory.
+C code allocates memory in two main ways: the **stack** and the **heap**.
+These are not physical locations in memory, but two different ways the C compiler and runtime manage memory.

+- **Stack**
-     - Stack: Fast, automatically managed memory for local variables; size must be known at compile time and disappears when the function ends.
+  - Fast, automatically managed memory for local variables.
+  - Size must be known at **compile time**.
+  - Memory disappears when the function ends.
-       - The serial code above places the entire set of vectors in a single pool of stack memory.
+  - In the serial code above, the entire set of vectors is placed in a single pool of stack memory.
-       - Stack allocations look like this 'double a[N], b[N]' in the program above.
+  - Example stack allocation:
+    ```c
+    double a[N], b[N];
+    ```

+- **Heap**
-     - Heap: Flexible, manually managed memory for data that can change size or outlive a single function; allocated with functions called malloc/free at runtime.
+  - Flexible, manually managed memory for data that can change size or outlive a single function.
+  - Allocated at **runtime** using `malloc` and freed with `free`.
-      - We'll use malloc in the parallel version of this code below.
+  - We will use `malloc` in the **parallel version** of this code below.

 # Parallel Thinking

-- Let's imagine that our class is going to divide the work of calculating the elements of this dot product between its members.
-We are going to give each person a "chunk" of the dot product to calculate so most of the work can be done in parallel, and then one person will be responsible for gathering all the different chunks and adding their results together.
+- Imagine our class is dividing the work of calculating a dot product.
+- Each person gets a **"chunk"** of the dot product to calculate, so most of the work can be done **in parallel**.
+- One person is then responsible for **gathering all the chunks** and adding the results together.

+'chunk_size = N / P = 8 / 4 = 2'

 ## Step-by-Step: Chunking the Work

 Let’s say we have:

-- N = 8 total elements to add
+- **N = 8** total elements to add
-- P = 4 people (lets call these people "processes" because it will help making the transtion to MPI later )
+- **P = 4** people (we’ll call these people **processes** since it helps with the transition to MPI later)

 To split the work evenly:

-chunk_size = N / P = 8 / 4 = 2

-Each process will have two elements to calculate.
+Each process will handle **2 elements** of the dot product.

-We'll organize our processes into ranks to make it easier for the gatherer to track them
+We also organize our processes into **ranks** (process IDs) to make it easier for the gatherer to track them.

 ## Work Division